700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 - facilitating the relocation of a well-known retailer to smaller premises within a shopping centre in a deal which enabled the centre owners to stop the retailer from leaving and to secure a new tenant for the unit they had vacated.

-Hannah is an Associate in the Property Litigation team.
+Lauren is an Associate in the Property Litigation team.